👈 Back to "Services"

 1. I set you up with your own Chobble Tickets instance

-2. You create your admin password which encrypts your attendee records
+2. You create your admin password which encrypts your attendee records, and set your currency

 3. You create events through a straightforward interface, setting the name, capacity, dates, ticket price, and what info you need from attendees

-4. You embed it into your own website (as an iframe) or share a direct booking link
+4. You share the booking link or embed it into your own website (as an iframe), or use the built-in public site

 5. Attendees book tickets and pay online.
-They get a confirmation email with their unique QR code ticket
+If email is configured, they get a confirmation email with a link to their unique QR code ticket

-6. You manage everything from checking people in by scanning QR codes, to tracking capacity, exporting attendee lists, and more
+6. You manage everything from checking people in by scanning QR codes, to tracking capacity, exporting attendee lists, issuing refunds, and more

 It's fully self-service.
 You don't need to tell me anything about your events or ask permission to create new ones.
 The admin panel is yours to use however you like.